 Will there be a lot of dust in school buildings?

 Most site work will happen outside of existing school buildings, so we are expecting dust inside buildings to be minimal.
-The locker room and music room modernization will happen over the summer when students are not present and will be contained inside the affected buildings.
 We respond to all air quality concerns by monitoring building ventilation, performing air quality checks, and bringing in additional particle-control equipment when needed.

 What safety procedures will be in place?